Legendary9029/Expense-Tracker/README.md

 1. In the sidebar, fill in the start date, end date (optional), category, description, amount, and frequency.
 2. Click **Add Recurring Expense**.

-### Adding Income
-1. In the sidebar, fill in the income date, source, description, and amount.
-2. Click **Add Income**.

 ### Viewing Expenses
 - The main page displays a table of all expenses.
 - Use the **Filter Expenses** section to filter by date range, category, or amount.

-### Visualizations
-- View **Monthly Spending** and **Category-wise Breakdown** charts on the main page.
+### Budget Tracking & Email Alerts
+- Set a monthly budget.
+- Enter your email for budget notifications.
+- Receive alerts if you exceed or approach your budget.

 ### Exporting Data
 - Click **Export to CSV** or **Export to Excel** to download your expense data.

-### Budget Tracking
-- Set a monthly budget in the **Budget Tracking** section.
-- The app will display your total spending and remaining budget.
-- You will receive email notifications if you exceed or approach your budget.

-### Splitting Expenses
-1. Select an expense to split.
-2. Enter the total amount to split and the number of people.
-3. Provide the names of the people involved.
-4. Click **Split Expense**.

 ### Multi-Currency Support
 1. Select the base currency and expense currency.
 2. Enter the amount in the expense currency.
 3. Click **Convert to Base Currency**.

-### Debt & Loan Tracking
-1. Fill in the debt/loan date, person name, description, amount, and type.
-2. Click **Add Debt/Loan**.

 ### OCR-Based Receipt Upload
 1. Upload a receipt image (PNG, JPG, JPEG).